Photo by MAStock / Shutterstock.com

 - Search page

-- Top 100 Authors over the past month or past week
+- Top 100 authors over the past month or over the past week

 ManyBooks offers discounted and free e-books, with more than 33,000 free titles.
 There is some overlap with Project Gutenberg’s offerings, although ManyBooks’ website is arguably more user-friendly.

 The “Free eBooks of the Week” page on the Sesame Street website offers a few free children’s titles each week.